Jean-Michel Basquiat: Authentication committee

 The authentication committee of the estate of Jean-Michel Basquiat was formed by the Robert Miller Gallery, the gallery that was assigned to handle Basquiat's estate after his death, in part to wage battle against the growing number of fakes and forgeries in the Basquiat market.
 The cost of the committee's opinion was $100.
 The committee was headed by Basquiat's father Gérard Basquiat.
 Members varied depending on who was available at the time when a piece was being authenticated, but they have included the curators and gallerists Diego Cortez, Jeffrey Deitch, Annina Nosei, John Cheim, Richard Marshall, Fred Hoffman, and publisher Larry Warsh.

 In 2008, the authentication committee was sued by collector Gerard De Geer, who claimed the committee breached its contract by refusing to offer an opinion on the authenticity of the painting Fuego Flores (1983).
 After the lawsuit was dismissed, the committee ruled the work genuine.
 In January 2012, the committee announced that after eighteen years it would dissolve in September of that year and no longer consider applications.

+Forgeries and financial crimes

+In 1994, three paintings displayed as Basquiats at the FIAC were revealed to be fakes.